quantum-journal/o3po/readme.txt

 ## Changelog

 ### 0.4.2
-* Threat .txt files like LaTeX source files because this is what the arXiv seems to be doing
+* Treat .txt files like LaTeX source files because this is what the arXiv seems to be doing
 * More robust error handling for the case of pdf-only arXiv manuscripts
 * Support for ShortDOIs https://shortdoi.org/
 * Prevent accidental trashing or deletion of publication posts after public publishing